French Alps Bucket List: 12 Destinations You’ll Never Forget

 Cirque du Fer-à-Cheval serves up the natural spectacle that will make your overworked friends question their life choices when they see your photos.
 This horseshoe-shaped valley surrounded by 2,000-meter limestone cliffs creates one of Europe’s most dramatic landscapes.
 During spring snowmelt, over 30 waterfalls thunder down the vertical rock faces simultaneously.
 The experience overwhelmed my senses in ways no digital screen ever could.
 An easy 1.5km walking path makes this wonder accessible to everyone.

 More adventurous visitors should tackle the trail to Refuge de la Vogealle for high-altitude views of the entire formation.
 The nearby village of Sixt-Fer-à-Cheval offers authentic Alpine charm with weathered wooden chalets and a 13th-century abbey.
 Wildlife enthusiasts often spot ibex and chamois on the surrounding peaks.
-This hidden gem deserves at least a full day.
+This hidden gem in France deserves at least a full day.

 Cirque du Fer-à-Cheval nature's amphitheater, towering cliffs, and alpine majesty